-Far too often, nutrition advice can feel inherently confusing and unnecessarily convoluted.
+Far too often, nutrition advice can feel unnecessarily confusing.
 When am I supposed to eat?
 What’s the best bang-for-my-buck workout?
 Do I actually need a probiotic?
-The complex questions abound—which is why we’re dedicated to answering them all here at CS.
+The complex questions abound—which is why we’re dedicated to answering them all here at Camille Styles.
 But when it comes down to it, a few pieces of universal advice apply.
 Prioritize sleep, move your body in a way that feels supportive and joyful, seek purpose in your everyday, and eat a colorful diet that’s rich in a variety of nutrients.
-But on the topic of that final seemingly simple truth, there’s one part that always throws me, and I imagine many others, for a loop: how to add more dark leafy greens to your diet.
+But on the topic of that final seemingly simple truth, there’s one part that always throws me for a loop: how to add more dark leafy greens to your diet.

-That’s why I tapped holistic nutritionist Mia Rigden, MS, CNS, and the founder of RASA to share all there is to know about getting our greens not only on the reg, but in the most delicious and simplest way possible.
+That’s why I tapped Mia Rigden, a Board-Certified nutritionist.
+Below, Mia shares all there is to know about getting our greens not only on the reg, but in the most delicious and simplest ways possible.
 Keep scrolling for Rigden’s expert tips—plus six recipes to get you started.

 To start, why is it important that we get our daily requirement of leafy greens?

 Leafy greens are a nutrition powerhouse!
 They’re full of vitamins, like vitamins K, C, and E; minerals, including iron, calcium, potassium, and magnesium; and phytonutrients such as beta-carotene, lutein, and zeaxanthin, which provide cellular protection, improve eye health, and even have some anti-aging properties.

 How do these veggies support our overall wellness?

 Leafy greens provide some fiber and protein to keep you full and satisfied.
 With all this nutrition, they can reduce bloating, help relieve stress, improve gut health, enhance detoxification, support the immune system, balance blood sugar levels, and more.